I. Introduction

 Role of Data in Enhancing Resilience

 Data collection plays a pivotal role in enhancing the resilience of communities in the face of disasters.
-By systematically gathering data from various sources, including robotic surveys, we can build a comprehensive understanding of hazard-prone areas.
-This knowledge aids preparedness efforts in several key ways:
+Comprehensive data gathering can help build a more robust understanding of hazard-prone areas, ultimately leading to more effective preparedness efforts.
+Robotic surveying provides valuable insights into the effects of disasters on local infrastructure and communities.

 Community Feedback and Improvements in Surveying Practices

-Integrating community feedback into the data collection process promotes trust and enhances the accuracy of surveys.
-Community members often possess local knowledge that can significantly improve the effectiveness of robotic survey systems in hazardous environments.
-Key considerations include:
+Community feedback promotes trust and enhances the accuracy of surveys.
+Local knowledge can significantly improve the effectiveness of robotic survey systems in hazardous environments.

 Robot-Assisted Surveying in Hazardous Environments